Nikola Andrić

-Nikola Andrić (5 July 1867 – 7 April 1942) was a Croatian writer, philologist and translator.
+Nikola Andrić (5 July 1867 – 7 April 1942) was a Croatian writer, philologist, and translator.

 Biography

-He was born in Vukovar in 1867 .After obtaining a degree in Romance and Slavic studies in Vienna and Paris, he received his PhD in 1897 in Vienna.
-At the invitation of Stjepan Miletić he became a dramaturge at the Croatian National Theatre in Zagreb (1894–1898, 1901–1907).
-In 1898 together with Miletić he founded the Acting School, where he had taught for many years.
+Andrić was born in Vukovar in 1867.
+After obtaining a degree in Romance and Slavic studies in Vienna and Paris, he received his PhD in 1897 in Vienna.
+At the invitation of Stjepan Miletić, he became a dramaturge at the Croatian National Theatre in Zagreb (1894–1898, 1901–1907).
+In 1898, together with Miletić he founded the Acting School, where he taught for many years.
 He was one of the founders and the first manager of the National Theatre in Osijek in 1907.

-In 1913 he started a popular publishing house Zabavna biblioteka ("An entertainment library") and served as its Editor-In-Chief until his death.
+In 1913, he started a popular publishing house Zabavna biblioteka ("Entertainment Library") and served as its editor-in-chief until his death.
 During that period, Zabavna biblioteka published more than 600 volumes of mostly translated novels, but also domestic fiction.
 It had a major role in shaping the taste of domestic readership.

 Andrić served as a president of the Croatian Writers' Association.
-Between 1925 and 1926 he was an Assistant Minister of Education to Stjepan Radić in Belgrade.
+Between 1925 and 1926, he was an Assistant Minister of Education to Stjepan Radić in Belgrade.